Viktor Frankl

 was an Austrian neurologist, psychiatrist, philosopher, and Holocaust survivor, who founded logotherapy, a school of psychotherapy that describes a search for a life's meaning as the central human motivational force.
 Logotherapy is part of existential and humanistic psychology theories.

 Logotherapy was promoted as the third school of Viennese Psychotherapy, after those established by Sigmund Freud and Alfred Adler.

-Frankl published 39 books.
-The autobiographical Man's Search for Meaning, a best-selling book, is based on his experiences in various Nazi concentration camps.
+Frankl wrote 39 books.
+The best-selling autobiographical book Man's Search for Meaning is based on his experiences in various Nazi concentration camps.

 Early life

-Frankl was born the middle of three children to Gabriel Frankl, a civil servant in the Ministry of Social Service, and Elsa (née Lion), a Jewish family, in Vienna, in what was then the Austro-Hungarian Empire.
+Frankl was the second among three children of Gabriel Frankl, a civil servant in the Ministry of Social Service, and Elsa (née Lion), a Jewish family in Vienna, in what was then the Austro-Hungarian Empire.
 His interest in psychology and the role of meaning developed when he began taking night classes on applied psychology while in junior high school.
-As a teenager, he began a correspondence with Sigmund Freud when Freud asked for permission to publish one of his papers.
+As a teenager, he began a correspondence with Sigmund Freud and Freud asked for permission to publish one of his papers.
 After graduation from high school in 1923, he studied medicine at the University of Vienna.

 In 1924, Frankl's first scientific paper was published in the Internationale Zeitschrift für Psychoanalyse.
 In the same year, he was president of the Sozialistische Mittelschüler Österreich, the Social Democratic Party of Austria's youth movement for high school students.
 Frankl's father was a socialist who named him after Viktor Adler, the founder of the party.
 During this time, Frankl began questioning the Freudian approach to psychoanalysis.
 He joined Alfred Adler's circle of students and published his second academic paper, "Psychotherapy and Worldview" ("Psychotherapie und Weltanschauung"), in Adler's International Journal of Individual Psychology in 1925.
 Frankl was expelled from Adler's circle when he insisted that meaning was the central motivational force in human beings.
 From 1926, he began refining his theory, which he termed logotherapy.